nhsconnect/gpconnect/pages/accessrecord/accessrecord_development_html_implementation_guide.md

 ## Common User Interface Guidance ##

+{% include todo.html content="Dec 2016:  The following links need to be reinstated following updates to the NHS Digital Extranet.
+Please access the guidance [here](http://webarchive.nationalarchives.gov.uk/+/http://www.isb.nhs.uk/use/baselines/cui) as a temporary measure  ." %}

 Where appropriate the following [Common User Interface (CUI)](http://systems.digital.nhs.uk/data/cui/) guidance documents should be followed when generating the GP Connect HTML Views.

 ### NHS Number Format ###